rbrt-weiler/dir-stats/README.md

 * -s STYLE, --style=STYLE
 Define the style of the output.
 Accepted values are "win" and "unix".
 The default value is "win".

+"filenames" is a list of one or more INI files that shall be summarized.

 ### dir-stats-ini2html.py

 `./dir-stats-ini2html.py [options] <inifiles ...>`